-Today, we just calculate how many people are in, then we do the numbers, and then guys, it’s either you or somebody, you know, that’s going to actually experience what I’ve experienced that 37 you’re gonna, you’re going to know someone in this room that’s going to go through that.
+Today, we just calculate how many people are in, then we do the numbers, and then guys, it’s either you or somebody, you know, that’s going to actually experience what I’ve experienced at 37 you’re gonna know someone in this room that’s going to go through that.
 So what we’re sharing isn’t something that is going to isn’t something that’s going to happen to somebody who you don’t know.

 Yeah, I was thinking about this, you know, Bill and I was like, essentially we met because we had the same private health fund.
 However, the journey itself has been so much more interesting than that little factoid.

-And it was it covered 92nd kind of snippet of what my wife and I went through with my stroke journey, and then Bupa is kind of supporting people and the Stroke Foundation because they supplied I think it was up to half a million dollars for the Stroke Foundation to build this awesome website that created a community for stroke survivors to go to and to interact with each other.
-Where before there wasn’t and that was a direct result as because the Stroke Foundation in Australia listens amazingly to the people that IT support.
+And it covered 92nd kind of snippet of what my wife and I went through with my stroke journey, and then Bupa is kind of supporting people and the Stroke Foundation because they supplied I think it was up to half a million dollars for the Stroke Foundation to build this awesome website that created a community for stroke survivors to go to and to interact with each other.
+Where before there wasn’t and that was a direct result as because the Stroke Foundation in Australia listens amazingly to the people that it supports.